 Here you can see more clearly the difference in their genitals.
 The male have a more round claw-like structure.
 The female have a split end like a fork or scissor structure.
 When they mate, the male's claw-like round part grabs & sucks the female's tail in and pumps the juice or sperm for fertilization.

 We can see the ending tail of the male fly is a bit more round & slightly more plumb:

-From another view, we can see their tails:
+From another view, we can see the female tails:

 When the female is ready to mate, she will stretch her tail out.
 This is why light is important for mating.
 It helps the male flies see the signal & get ready for action.
-Very sorry to these two lovely creatures.
-To help make the comparison, he had to take one of their wings off so they won't fly away.
+Very sorry to these two lovely creatures though.
+To help make the comparison, a grower had to take one of their wings off so they won't fly away.